A winch solenoid is a key component that connects the winch motor to the power source, allowing controlled operation for pulling heavy loads.

 - Test the Winch Motor:

-- Directly connect the winch motor to a power source to test if it runs.
-If the motor doesn’t run when directly powered, the problem lies within the motor itself, and it may need to be serviced or replaced.
+- Connect the winch motor directly to a power source to see if it runs.
+If it doesn’t operate when directly powered, the issue likely lies within the motor itself, and it may need servicing or replacement.

 Maintenance and Care